RyandTeague/react-task-management/README.md

 I want to create a task management APP.
 USERS Can Share tasks with other users.
 Feature List:
 -BASIC
-    -CREATE A TASK THAT CANDLE EDITED AND Deleted.
+    -CREATE A TASK THAT CAN be EDITED AND Deleted.
     Set task Deadline,
 -Additional features
     -Set task from SET-→ in Progress → done